cmcunningham27/code_refactor/README.md

 &nbsp;

-#### The Horiseon Marketing Agency is providing this website to help business owners understand different strategies they can utilize to increase their marketing abilities.
+The Horiseon Marketing Agency is providing this website to help business owners understand different strategies they can utilize to increase their marketing abilities.

 &nbsp;

-#### Horiseon wanted their codebase to follow accessibility standards in order to make their own website optimized for search engines.
+Horiseon wanted their codebase to follow accessibility standards in order to make their own website optimized for search engines.

 &nbsp;

-#### To accomplish this I added alt attributes to images and internal links, provided semantic structures, condensed the CSS selectors, and made sure all links worked accordingly.
+To accomplish this I added alt attributes to images and internal links, provided semantic structures, condensed the CSS selectors, and made sure all links worked accordingly.

 ---

 &nbsp;

-## The following image shows the web application's appearance
+## The following image shows how the webpage appears on a desktop

 &nbsp;